ShaneDsouza4/RentWyze-PoC/README.md

 - **Mongoose** for MongoDB object modeling.
 - **Multer** for handling file uploads.
 - **NEXT.js** for providing a seamless and dynamic user interface for interacting with the backend services.
+- **AWS Elastic Beanstalk** for deploying and hosting the application.

 ## Frontend

 The frontend interface for this system is available at [here](https://github.com/fwaadahmad1/rentwyze-frontend).

+## Deployment

+The RESTful API service is deployed on **AWS Elastic Beanstalk**, ensuring scalability and reliability.

 ## Screenshots